 The Strata Precision Oncology Network is the leading network for investigators and biopharma to design and conduct potentially transformative precision cancer therapy studies.
-Kaiser Permanente is the only health system in Virginia, Maryland, or Washington, DC, participating in these therapy trials.
-Among other advantages, members of the network leverage Strata’s precision oncology platform to implement a comprehensive, streamlined program for routine tumor molecular profiling, efficient utilization of molecular data, and precision therapy trials.
+Kaiser Permanente is the only health system in Maryland, Virginia, or Washington, DC, participating in these therapy trials.
+Among other advantages, members of the network leverage Strata’s precision oncology platform to implement a comprehensive, streamlined program for routine tumor molecular profiling, efficient use of molecular data, and precision therapy trials.

 Care outside of Kaiser Permanente

 Cancer care is a team endeavor.
-That’s why we bring a 360-degree approach to your care and also provide an extensive support system that surrounds your treatment and provides the best outcomes.
+That’s why we bring a 360-degree approach to your care and also provide an extensive support system that surrounds your treatment and provides healthier outcomes.
 Your cure is our commitment.
 No matter what your journey, our doctors, nurses, pharmacists, and other professionals work hand in hand from the moment you’re diagnosed and throughout your treatments.

 Neleesh Kantak, MD, a plastic surgeon, cared for Kaiser Permanente member Angela Vines Crosson as a member of her cancer team.
 Learn about our integrated care model and how it led Angela to say “Dr. Kantak is a wonderful doctor.”

 Every year, thousands of survivors – the newly diagnosed, the long-term survivors, and their families – all join our physicians at the Cancer Survivor Day to learn, to connect, and to celebrate life.

 Kaiser Permanente received a Three-Year Accreditation with Commendation from the Commission on Cancer (CoC), a quality program of the American College of Surgeons.